jeremysrand/Listener/Listener/Readme.md

 ## Usage

-Once you have all of the pieces, you should launch the application you want to dictate into on the GS.
-An application like Teach is a good option.
-It needs to be a GUI application and support new desk accessories.

-Start the Listener new desk accessory.
-You should find it says "Waiting for connection".
-Make sure your application window is the frontmost window.
-The Listener window must be open but it doesn't need to be the top window nor even visible.
-If it is topmost, any text heard will be sent to the Listener window and it doesn't do anything with keystrokes so you don't want that.

-Start the ListenerApp on your iOS device.
-At the top of the screen is a text box where you need to enter the IP address of your Apple IIgs.
-Once you have typed it in and pressed enter, the iOS device will attempt to connect to the GS.
-You should see the Listener desk accessary now says "Connected to device".

-Make sure your document window is on top on your GS and press the "Listen" button in the iOS app.
-The button will turn red to indicate that your device is listening to you.
-Also, the desk accessory on the GS will say "Listening...".

-Start speaking.
-Best to speak slowly and clearly to get the best results.
-Voice transcription is only as good (bad?) as your iOS can do normally.
-You should see the text appearing in your document window on your GS.
+Once you have the software installed and configured on your Apple IIGS, you should launch an desktop application that accepts text.
+The Teach application is an example of an application that would work.
+Make sure there is a window open which you can type into and then open the Listener NDA from under the Apple menu.
+The Listener NDA window will say it is waiting for a connection.

+In the iOS/macOS app, tap the "+" button and enter the IP address or hostname of your Apple IIGS.
+You can enter multiple IP addresses and hostnames if you have multiple machines.
+Your destinations are synced through iCloud so if you have multiple modern devices, you should find the IP addresses are mirrored to those other devices.

+Select one of these destinations and tap the "Connect" button to bring up a network connection to your Apple IIGS.
+On the GS, you should find the NDA window also indicates that the connection is up.
+Then tap the "Listen and Send Text" button.
+Speak clearly and you should find that your words are typed into the window on your GS.
+If the NDA window was top-most when you started speaking, you should find that it goes to the back.

+Tap "Stop Listening" when you want to stop entering text through speech and "Disconnect" when you are done using the app.

 ## Emulators